gryf/fs-uae-wrapper/README.rst

    joystick_port_1_mode = cd32 gamepad
    platform = cd32

-First assumption is that archive containing files for the game (here: *Chaos Engine*) should not be in subdirectory.
-Second, archive name should be the same as a cue file, so in this case it should be like ``Chaos Engine, The (1994)(Renegade)(M4)[!][CDD3445].zip`` in case of zip archive.
-There are three archive types supported: 7z, rar and zip.
+Assumption is that archive containing files for the game (here: *Chaos Engine*) should not be in subdirectory.
+In other words, all essential files (like ``*.cue``, ``*.iso`` and ``*.wav`` files) should be located directly in the archive, otherwise it might be impossible to create right configuration and debugging such setup might be annoying.

+There are several archive types which are supported, ranging from tar (compressed with gzip, bzip2 and xz), 7z, rar, zip. lha and lzx.
+All of those formats should have corresponding decompressors available in the system, otherwise extracting will fail.

 Next, the invocation of the wrapper would be as follows: